Appointment

 Note that hormonal changes occur naturally during puberty, pregnancy, breastfeeding, and menopause.

-In women, hormonal changes produce different symptoms like weight gain, thinning hair, hot flashes, acne, mood swings, insomnia, heart palpitations, heavy, irregular, or missed periods, and a million other things.
-Estrogen is the main female sex hormone that naturally declines during menopause.
-It is cardioprotective and it also protects the bone mass.
-Menopausal women can suffer from many symptoms as mentioned earlier due to the natural decline of estrogen levels.
-These women are sometimes prescribed hormone replacement therapy to augment their estrogen levels.
-HRT (Hormonal Replacement Therapy) might not be right for every woman going through menopause.
-If you are a menopausal woman who is considering HRT as an option, you will have to speak to your doctor to be able to assess your individual needs for it as the benefits and the risks vary depending on the severity of your hot flashes, bone loss, and heart health.
-Note that Estrogen therapy may increase your cancer risk.
-As a natural alternative way to help alleviate the symptoms, women at this life stage need to balance their diet, include good healthy fats in their meals particularly flaxseeds which are a good source of phytoestrogen that can aid in reducing hot flashes and other menopausal symptoms.
-They should also engage in physical activity including weight training
+In women, hormonal changes produce different symptoms like weight gain, thinning hair, hot flashes, acne, mood swings, insomnia, heart palpitations, heavy, irregular, or missed periods, and many others.
+Estrogen, the main female sex hormone, naturally declines during menopause.
+It is cardioprotective and also protects bone mass.
+Menopausal women can suffer from many symptoms due to the natural decline of estrogen levels.
+These women are sometimes prescribed hormone replacement therapy (HRT) to augment their estrogen levels.
+HRT might not be right for every woman going through menopause.
+If you are considering HRT, speak to your doctor to assess your individual needs, as the benefits and risks vary depending on the severity of your hot flashes, bone loss, and heart health.
+Note that estrogen therapy may increase your cancer risk.
+As a natural alternative, women at this life stage should balance their diet, include healthy fats in their meals, particularly flaxseeds (a good source of phytoestrogen), engage in physical activity including weight training, and practice stress-releasing techniques.
+Avoid triggers like caffeine, alcohol, smoking, and spicy foods.
+To reduce bone mass loss associated with menopause, take a vitamin D supplement and eat calcium-rich foods like dark leafy greens and sardines with bones.
+Vitamin B6 is also beneficial for menopausal women.
+Natural remedies like black cohosh and ashwagandha might relieve menopausal symptoms.

-In men, if the hormone testosterone is low, it can cause symptoms like infertility, loss of muscle mass, development of breast tissue, fatigue, increased body fat and loss of bone mass, and osteoporosis among many other symptoms
+In men, low testosterone can cause symptoms like infertility, loss of muscle mass, development of breast tissue, fatigue, increased body fat, loss of bone mass, and osteoporosis, among others.

-1. Healthy fats include omega 3s such as fatty fish, nuts, seeds, avocado, eggs yolk, olive oil, coconut oil, and seeds that help increase insulin sensitivity.
-Stay away from trans fats.
+• Healthy fats like omega-3s (found in fatty fish, nuts, seeds, avocado, egg yolk, olive oil, and coconut oil) that help increase insulin sensitivity.
+Avoid trans fats.

-2. Clean proteins contain essential amino acids that trigger the production of hormones that suppress appetite.
-Clean protein like chicken, lean beef, fish, lentils, quinoa, and eggs.
+• Clean proteins containing essential amino acids that trigger the production of hormones that suppress appetite, such as chicken, lean beef, fish, lentils, quinoa, and eggs.

-3. A variety of antioxidant-rich vegetables and fruits such as dark greens, bright-colored vegetables, starchy vegetables.
+• A variety of antioxidant-rich vegetables and fruits, including dark greens and brightly coloured vegetables.

-5. Stay away from sugar and sugary beverages which can cause insulin resistance and increase belly fat storage
+• Avoid sugar and sugary beverages, which can cause insulin resistance and increase belly fat storage.

-6. Consume a high fiber diet both soluble and insoluble.
+• Consume a high-fibre diet, both soluble and insoluble.

-7. Drink green tea that is rich in antioxidants.
+• Drink green tea, rich in antioxidants.
 Try to have 2-3 cups a day.

 • Engage in regular exercise since physical activity reduces insulin levels and increases insulin sensitivity.
-Balance and vary your exercise between cardio, strength training, and endurance exercise.
-Exercise boosts muscle-maintaining hormones that decline with age as growth hormone and DHEA.
-Walking in nature and getting exposed to the sun can also boost your happy hormones as Serotonin and Endorphins and alleviate your mood.
+Balance and vary your exercise between cardio, strength training, and endurance exercises.
+Exercise boosts muscle-maintaining hormones that decline with age, such as growth hormone and DHEA.
+Walking in nature and getting sun exposure can also boost your happy hormones like serotonin and endorphins, improving your mood.

-• Get consistent high-quality sleep.
-Sleep is restorative and helps in balancing insulin, growth hormone, hunger, and satiety hormones.
+• Get consistent, high-quality sleep.
+Sleep is restorative and helps balance insulin, growth hormone, hunger, and satiety hormones.

-• Learn to manage stress to keep stress hormones at bay like cortisol and adrenaline.
-Engage in stress-reducing techniques like meditation, yoga, and having a massage every now and then.
+• Learn to manage stress to keep stress hormones like cortisol and adrenaline in check.
+Engage in stress-reducing techniques like meditation, yoga, and massages.
 Devote at least 20 minutes every day to these activities.

-• Be careful with the use of medications and birth control pills.
-Make sure you know what you are taking and its effect on the body.
+• Be cautious with medications and birth control pills.
+Know what you are taking and its effects on the body.
 Birth control pills can increase the risk of some cancers, heart attacks, weight gain, and mood changes.